airafrog/spracker/readme.md

 <img src="./public/images/example-car.png" />

-Spracker is a tool that generates sprite stacks from 3D models.
+Spracker is a tool that creates sprite stacks from 3D models.
 Creating sprite-stacked assets can be a time consuming task.
 Spracker aims to streamline the process by providing a quick way to convert your existing 3D assets!

 Spracker is NOT an image editing tool.
 Stacks will often require some manual adjustment to achieve perfection!
 Think of it as a starting point for your creative process.